lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

-SCHC is a general mechanism applied to different protocols, the exact Rules to be used depending on the protocol and the application.
+SCHC is a general mechanism applied to different protocols, the exact Rules to be used depending on the protocol and the Application.
 Section 10 of the {{RFC8724}} describes the compression scheme for IPv6 and UDP headers.
 This document targets the CoAP header compression using SCHC.